-Rollback Tax Rate: Provides governments other than school districts with approximately the same amount of tax revenue it spent the previous year for day-to-day operations plus an extra 8 percent cushion, and sufficient funds to pay its debts in the coming year.
-For school districts, the M&O portion of the rollback tax rate allows school districts to add four cents (\$0.04)
+Rollback Tax Rate: Provides the unit with approximately the same amount of tax revenue it spent the previous year for day-to-day operations plus an extra 8 percent cushion, and sufficient funds to pay its debts in the coming year.
+For school districts, the cushion is six cents per \$100 of property value, not 8 percent.
+School districts calculate the rollback rate necessary to generate the same amount of state and local funds per weighted average daily attendance (WADA) as was available to the districts in the preceding school year, using estimated WADA for the upcoming year, plus six cents, plus the current year's debt rate.

-to the lesser of the prior tax year compressed operating tax rate or the effective M&O rate to generate operating funds.
-School districts will get to add to the compressed operating rate any additional cents approved by voters at a 2006 or subsequent rollback election, not 8 percent.
 The rollback rate is the highest rate that the taxing unit may adopt before voters can petition for an election to roll back the adopted rate to the rollback rate.
 For school districts, no petition is required; it's an automatic election if the adopted rate exceeds the rollback rate.